 In addition to these endo-lysosomal changes, network alterations were evident for an endoplasmic reticulum (ER) module (M83), supporting a shift in the proteostasis of mutant neurons (Figure 2-figure supplement 3B).
 Notably, within the ER module, M83, there was increased abundance of chaperones (e.g. HSPA5, PDIA3, PDIA4, PDIA6, and DNAJC3) that are commonly engaged in presence of misfolded proteins (Bartels et al., 2019; Kim et al., 2020; Montibeller and de Belleroche, 2018; Synofzik et al., 2014; Wang et al., 2016).
 This elevation of ER stress modulators can be indicative of neurodegenerative states, in which the unfolded protein response (UPR) is activated to resolve misfolded species (Garcia-Huerta et al., 2016; Hetz and Saxena, 2017).
 These data demonstrate that loss of WASH function not only alters endo-lysosomal trafficking, but also causes increased stress on cellular homeostasis.

 Finally, besides these endo-lysosomal and homeostatic changes, we also observed two synaptic modules (M35 and M248) that were reduced in MUT brain (Figure 2-figure supplement 3C-D).
 These included mostly excitatory post-synaptic proteins such as HOMER2 and DLG4 (also identified in WASH1-BioID, Figure 1), consistent with endosomal WASH influencing synaptic regulation.
 Decreased abundance of these modules indicates that loss of the WASH complex may result in failure of these proteins to be properly trafficked to the synapse.
+In line with these findings, we observed less excitatory synapses in adult MUT brain compared to WT (Figure 2-figure supplement 4), validating that these module-level differences correlate with cellular alterations in vivo.